 Please take care of your pony before you visit our lovely canteen for lunch.
 If you need help to look after your pony, please talk to the DC.
 We recommend unsaddling, providing food and water and making sure your pony is comfortable and safe (in cold weather a rug will stop them getting a chill).

-Check the rally plan board outside the clubhouse for details.
+Check the rally plan board at the clubhouse for details.

 Important points – before you go home!

-Please pick up any manure and put it on the heap near the yards.
+Please pick up any manure and put it in one of our manure pits.

-If you leave early, please let our DC know.
+If you leave early, it is essential that you let our DC know.
 If you need more details about our rallies, visit the important rally information page.

 We have a First Aid Coordinator whose name and number will be listed on the rally information board.